Bradley Kasal: Recovery

 Due to the injuries, Kasal lost four inches of bone in his right leg.
 He has undergone 21 surgeries to date in order to repair his injuries and save his leg.
 Kasal continues his recovery from his wounds and still walks with a limp.

 Kasal served as the Sergeant Major of Recruiting Station Des Moines, Iowa from May 2006 until January 2010.
 He then returned to Camp Pendleton to serve as the Sergeant Major at the School of Infantry West In March 2010, Kasal was featured in the debut episode of Sharing the Courage, a graphic novel series depicting decorated Marines of the 21st century.
 On November 15, 2012, the book My Men are My Heroes: The Brad Kasal Story by Nathaniel Helms, was released; published by the Naval Institute Press.
-He became sergeant major of the Fourth Marine Division in March 2013 and then became sergeant major of the First Marine Expeditionary Force in February 2015.
+He became sergeant major of the 4th Marine Division in March 2013 and then became sergeant major of the I Marine Expeditionary Force in February 2015.